JeorvalCM/Automaton-and-Regex-/README.md

 # Automaton
-Repository for different types of automaton made using OOP
+Repository for different types of automaton made using OOP and also classes related to regex processing and regex creation.